StackExchange/dnscontrol/documentation/writing-providers.md

   * Example: `go test -v -verbose -provider ROUTE53 -start 5 -end 5` runs only test 5.
   * Example: `go test -v -verbose -provider ROUTE53 -start 20` skip the first 19 tests.
   * Example: `go test -v -verbose -provider ROUTE53 -end 20` only run the first 20 tests.
+* Slow tests?
+Add `-timeout n` to increase the timeout for tests
+  * `go test` kills the tests after 10 minutes by default.
+Some providers need more time.
+  * This flag must be *before* the `-verbose` flag.
+Usually it is the first flag after `go test`.
+  * Example:  `go test -timeout 20m -v -verbose -provider CLOUDFLAREAPI`
 * If a test will always fail because the provider doesn't support the feature, you can opt out of the test.
 Look at `func makeTests()` in [integrationTest/integration_test.go](https://github.com/StackExchange/dnscontrol/blob/2f65533e1b92c2967229a92a304fff7c14f7f4b6/integrationTest/integration_test.go#L675) for more details.